esthercsoke/Project-Daisy/README.md

 Melissa, a 14 year old highschool student who likes video games and has an interest in tech but she sees that tech and video games are dominated by men.
 She would like to learn how to code but does not know where to start.

-<i>I am wanting to find a community where I feel safe and not afraid of asking questions.</i>
+<i>"I am wanting to find a community where I feel safe and not afraid of asking questions."</i>

 As a beginner coder I want to:
 - Be able to find a supportive community of women in tech.